Inex: Solar Saros-Inex panorama

 A saros-inex panorama has been produced by Luca Quaglia and John Tilley.
 It shows 61775 solar eclipses from −11000 (11001 BC) to +15000.

 Each column of the graph is a complete Saros series which progresses smoothly from partial eclipses into total or annular eclipses and back into partials.
 Each graph row represents an inex series.

 The lifetime of each inex series is not simple due to long-term period variations in the synodic and draconic month lengths.
 One can see from the data file that in the future (around saros series 300) the graph is horizontal (meaning that after an interval of an inex the moon will be at the same latitude), whereas at the beginning of the panorama around 11,000 BC for the moon to come back to the same latitude at another eclipse required about one saros for every ten inex.
 This implies that back then 3580+223 or 3803 synodic months equaled 3885+242 or 4127 draconic months.
 So a synodic month was about 1.0851959 draconic months, as compared to about 1.0851958 today.
 This decrease by about 0.1 ppm can be compared to the decrease in the length of a tropical year by about 1 ppm in the last 10,000 years (see Tropical year).
 (Note that if the length of a sidereal month were constant, then a decrease in the length of a year would cause an increase in the length of a synodic month.)
-One source states that the draconic month is increasing by about 0.4 seconds (ca 0.16 ppm) per millennium whereas the synodic month is increasing by about 0.2 seconds (ca 0.08 ppm) per millennium, but doesn't explain why the draconic month is increasing faster.
+One source states that the draconic month is increasing by about 0.4 seconds (ca 0.16 ppm) per millennium whereas the synodic month is increasing by about 0.2 seconds (ca 0.08 ppm) per millennium, but does not explain why the draconic month is increasing faster.